-High schooler Emery Lehman earns Olympic berthJilleanne Rookard celebrates on the medals podium after winning the women's 3,000-meter during the U.S. Olympic speedskating trials on Friday, Dec.
+High schooler Emery Lehman earns Olympic berthJilleanne Rookard looks up after competing in the women's 3,000-meter during the U.S. Olympic speedskating trials on Friday, Dec.
 27, 2013, in Kearns, Utah.
+Rookard came in first place.
 (AP Photo/Rick Bowmer)

 KEARNS, Utah (AP) -- Emery Lehman's legs were shaking as he stepped to the starting line at the U.S. Olympic speedskating trials.